nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 The HOG feature of the image captures the gradient flow of the object.
 It represents a very distinctive signature of the car objects that we want to identify.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![cars][img1]
 ![notcars][img2]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-YCbCr
-In this format, luminance information is stored as a single component (Y), and chrominance information is stored as two color-difference components (Cb and Cr).
-Cb represents the difference between the blue component and a reference value.
-Cr represents the difference between the red component and a reference value.
-(YUV, another color space widely used for digital video, is very similar to YCbCr but not identical.)
+After experimenting with different color spaces ('RGB', 'GRAY', 'YUV', 'LUV', and 'YCrCb').
+It is observed that the 'YCrCb' color space gives the best validation accuracy.
+In the YCrCb colorspace, Y is the luminance information, Cb is the blue component, Cr is the red component.
+Some features of the training images in the 'YCrCb' color space is visualized as follows.

+![hog1][img8]
+![hog2][img9]
+![hog3][img10]
+![hog4][img11]

 #### 2. Explain how you settled on your final choice of HOG parameters.